10% discount on holidays between 1st and 29th February 2024.

-A charming, seaside cottage just a few minutes’ walk from Seahouses’ delightful harbour, pristine sandy beach and shops, pubs and restaurants.
-The ideal base for a break whatever the weather.
+A charming coastal cottage just a few minutes’ walk from Seahouses’ delightful harbour and pristine sandy beach.

-Sitting room with wood burning stove, Smart TV with Freeview and DVD player and board games.
+Sitting room with wood burning stove, Smart TV with Freeview and DVD player, DAB radio with Bluetooth speaker, desk and chair, and board games.

 Fully equipped kitchen with single oven with ceramic 4 ring hob, microwave, fridge with icebox, wine cooler and Miele dishwasher.